 Why You Should Optimize WordPress Database?

-Large size of WordPress database might be one of the main reasons for bad response time and slow page loading speed of your site.
+The large size of WordPress database might be one of the main reasons for bad response time and slow page loading speed of your site.

-Therefore, in order to keep your WordPress website fast and healthy you must optimize WordPress database on regular basis.
+Therefore, in order to keep your WordPress website fast and healthy, you must optimize WordPress database on regular basis.

 Optimize WordPress Database using WP-Optimize